Contents

 Increased Workloads and Job Complexity

 Part of this is due to evolving regulations.
 The 2024 International Codes (I-Codes) introduced over a thousand changes across more than a dozen standards.
-For instance, inspectors must now check for a carbon monoxide (CO) detector in all occupancies where a CO-producing device is present.
+For instance, inspectors must now check for a carbon monoxide (CO) detector in all occupancies that have a CO-producing device.

 Modern construction methods add to the challenge: More complex materials, techniques, even just the increased height of buildings.